 The Euro is the form of currency used by many European nations – but not all.
 In the United Kingdom, it’s GBP, commonly called the Pound and in Switzerland they use the Franc – and those are just two common examples.

-Pro Tip: Prices in non-euro countries are sometimes quoted in euros and they may even accept euros, but it’s always better to pay in the local currency.
+Pro Tip: Prices in non-euro countries are sometimes quoted in euros and they may even accept them, but it’s usually better to pay in the local currency.

 Exchanging Cash, ATMs and Credit Cards

-Possibly consider exchanging a small amount of money ($100 or less) at your own bank before you leave for your trip.
-They may offer a decent exchange rate – and this way you will have a little money when you arrive and can avoid using high-priced airport ATMs.
+Possibly consider exchanging a small amount of money ($100 or less) before you leave for your trip.
+This way you will have a little money when you arrive and can avoid using high-priced airport ATMs.

 European Languages

-Visiting a foreign country can be intimidating if you don’t speak the local language – but there are ways you can confidently travel without being fluent in a second language.
+Visiting a foreign country can be intimidating if you don’t speak the local language.
+However, there are ways you can confidently travel without being fluent in a second language.

 First, learn a few basic words.
 Hello, goodbye, please and thank you are a good place to start.
-Some additional phrases that are good to know in the local language are: Do you speak English?
-How much is it?
-Can you help me?
 Also, keep in mind that smiles are universal and can go a long way!

 English is widely spoken in Europe – especially by those in the travel industry.
-However, it’s a good idea to pick up a phrase book before you go!
+However, it’s a not a bad idea to pick up a phrase book before you go.

 Understand the Schengen Zone

-We have referred to the Schengen Zone (or Schengen Area) a few times throughout this guide – but what exactly is it?
+We have referred to the Schengen Zone (or Schengen Area) a few times throughout this article – but what exactly is it?

 In Europe, more than 20 countries have banded together to create the Schengen Area.
-The zone allows travelers to Europe to cross borders from one Schengen country to another without going through immigration and customs.
+The zone allows people to cross borders from one Schengen country to another without going through immigration and customs.
 Travel between Schengen countries is typically as seamless as traveling from one state to the next in the US.

 There are a maximum number of days travelers can stay within the Schengen Zone; but tourists from many countries (including US citizens) can stay 90 days within a 180 day period.